ibizaman/selfhostblocks/README.md

 shb.backup.instances.hledger = # Same as the examples above
 ```

+This will setup:
+- The nginx reverse proxy to listen on requests for the `hledger.example.com` domain.
+- Backup of everything.
+- Only allow users of the `hledger_user` group to be able to login.
+- All the required databases and secrets.

+See [`hledger.nix`](./modules/hledger.nix) module for more details.

 ### Deploy a Jellyfin instance with LDAP and SSO support

-First, use the same common configuration as for the Nextcloud example and the SSO and LDAP
-configuration than for the hledger example.
-Then, the jellyfin specific part which sets up :

-- the nginx reverse proxy to listen on requests for the `jellyfin.example.com` domain,
-- backup of everything,
-- only allow users of the `jellyfin_user` or `jellyfin_admin` ldap group to be able to login,
-- all the required databases and secrets

 ```nix
 shb.jellyfin = {